+Target 8.5 ▶ By 2030

+▶ By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value.

+Iniziative Alfa Acciai

-Sustainable goals Target Alfa Acciai initiatives 8 - Decent work and economic growth Target 8.5 ► By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value. ► In managing relations with their suppliers, Group companies always refer to the principles defined in the Code of Ethics, including: utmost proficiency and expertise , as well as maximum regulatory compliance .
-Furthermore, the Group is committed to selecting its suppliers also on the basis of their competitiveness, taking into account elements such as quality, innovation, market reputation, and environmental protection policies .
+▶ In managing relations with their suppliers, Group companies always refer to the principles defined in the Code of Ethics, including: utmost proficiency and expertise, as well as maximum regulatory compliance.
+Furthermore, the Group is committed to selecting its suppliers also on the basis of their competitiveness, taking into account elements such as quality, innovation, market reputation, and environmental protection policies.